 Duration of presentation 15 min. + additional 5 min for Q/A.

-Registration for the workshop will open in September.
+Registration for the workshop will open in late September.
 We will limit the number of participants to 25 in order to better facilitate dialogue and networking.